learn-co-curriculum/ruby-symbols-code-along/README.md

 2. Identify how to access values using the bracket method.

 ## Introduction
-While googling around about hashes, you may have encountered something like this: food = {:pizza => "awesome"}.
-What is that :pizza thing?
+While googling around about hashes, you may have encountered something like this: `food = {:pizza => "awesome"}`.
+What is that `:pizza` thing?
 It kinda looks like a string, but it has that colon.
 That colon signifys this is a new data type, a symbol.
 We generally use symbols as our keys.
 Let's find out why

 We are going to take a deeper dive into Ruby symbols.
 Our goal is to understand how they are different from strings and when/why we might want to use them in our code.
 We will also learn how to use the bracket method to access hash values.